 Glasllwch Primary School celebrated 50 years as a school in 2008.
-It provides education for children between 4 and 11 and is located in an economically advantaged, residential area of Newport which is made up almost entirely of privately owned houses.
-There are currently 205 children on roll (January 2015); about half come from the immediate area with the other half coming from further afield.
-The majority of children entering the reception class have previously been to one of the local feeder nurseries or to a private nursery.
+It provides education for children between 3 and 11 and is located in an economically advantaged, residential area of Newport which is made up almost entirely of privately owned houses.
+There are currently 238 children on roll (September 2019); about half come from the immediate area with the other half coming from further afield.
+Our nursery class ‘Seren Fach’ opened in September 2015.
+The majority of children entering the reception class have previously been to our school nursery or one of the local feeder nurseries or to a private nursery.
 The children are generally of average or above average ability.
-A relatively low percentage of children are entitled to free school meals (0.5%) A total of 36 have been identified as having special educational needs (17.5%), with 3 children receiving statements (1.5%).
+A relatively low percentage of children are entitled to free school meals (2.2%) A total of 34 children have been identified as having additional learning needs (14%), with 3 children receiving statements (1.7%).
 No children speak Welsh as a first language.
 No children receive extra support for English as a second language.